Please let us know your teen’s travel plans by completing the online Transportation Form.

 We understand that travel to camp requires more effort on everyone’s part this summer.
 Being together at camp this summer is so important after a year with limited social opportunities.
 To that end, we will partner with you to help ease this process, so that your teens can have the wonderful experience they deserve!

-Arrival times will be staggered between 1-3pm ET and communicated to families ahead of time.
-Specific protocols will be communicated
+Arrival times will be staggered between 1-3pm ET as follows.

 We recognize that driving your teen to camp may not be possible for reasons beyond your control.
 We do plan to provide transportation from Boston Logan airport directly to camp for families unable to drive their teen to camp OR travel with another family.